tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-ghostnet.md

 ---
-title: "Baking on Ghostnet"
+title: "Baking on Testnets"
 weight: 1
 type: docs
-summary: Using TezBake to bake on the Ghostnet Tezos perpetual testnet
+summary: Using TezBake to bake on the Tezos testnets
 ---

-## Ghostnet
+## Tezos Testnets

-Ghostnet is Tezos' perpetual testnet.
-In the context of TezBake, Ghostnet is intended to provide a no-consequences testing environment where you can learn how to properly bake and pay using TezBake and TezPay.
-It's highly recommended for all serious bakers to have a Ghostnet setup running, to help test protocol migrations.
+* Seoulnet is a simple and fast testnet with 20 minute cycles.
+It's a great way to quickly test your baker setup and get familiar with the Tezos baking process.
+Seoulnet will be removed once the Tallinn upgrade is activated on mainnet.
+Each protocol upgrade on mainnet usually comes with a new testnet that has the same features and really fast cycles.
+* Ghostnet is the original Tezos testnet.
+It is a public testnet that is used by developers and users to test new features and applications before they are deployed on the mainnet.
+Ghostnet is a great way to get familiar with the Tezos ecosystem and to test your applications in a safe environment where the chain conditions are similar to mainnet.
+* Shadownet is similar to Ghostnet but it is a private testnet that is used by developers to test new features and applications before they are deployed on the mainnet.
+Shadownet is not open to the public and is only accessible to developers who are working on Tezos projects.
+Shadownet bakers are centrally selected by the core Tezos development team.
+Setting up a testnet bakery here is possible but not encouraged.

 ## Preparation